ietf-dmsc/Charter/dmsc-charter.md

 ### **1. Introduction**

 With the rapid emergence of diverse AI agents and various use cases, especially that are described in 3GPP(SA1 R20 Study on 6G Use Cases and Service Requirements(TR 22.870)) , a critical challenge arose is to enable dynamic collaboration among these agents to perform complex tasks on behalf of end-users.
-At the same time, there is a growing need to ensure that such collaboration is scalable, manageable, operational and secure.<br>
+At the same time, there is a growing need to ensure that such collaboration is scalable, manageable, operational and secure.
+Considering security is a foundatinal requirement for trustworthy multi-agent collaboration, core security functions should be implemented at the AI Agent Gateway.<br>
 Service providers and cloud operators face the task of designing and optimizing a comprehensive communication architecture that enables secure and efficient collaboration between heterogeneous AI agents, ensuring the following:<br>

 * AI Agent Gateway based, distributed agent identification, capability advertisement, and reachability.<br>